-All trainees should enter intake and progress notes into HealthConnect after each patient contact session and forward the notes to the trainee's supervisor by the end of the workday.
-The supervisor will review the trainee's notes and may make any needed recommendations to the trainee.
-If necessary, the trainee will modify the notes.
-After approving the notes, the supervisor will enter the CPT code and co-sign and close the notes no later than two business days from the date of patient contact.
+All Trainees should enter patient documentation and notes into HealthConnect immediately after each patient contact session and forward the notes to their supervisor.
+All notes should be completed as soon as possible after the clinical encounter.
+The supervisor will review the resident's notes and may make recommendations to the resident.
+If necessary, the resident will modify the notes accordingly.
+After approving the notes, the supervisor will enter the CPT code and co-sign and close the notes no later than the end of the next business day (by midnight).